The Super Abbu project: Improving the health of women and children by engaging fathers

 “Men are left out of ultrasound appointments, care visits and delivery,” says Naseem.
 “The household decision makers aren’t being engaged by the public health sector.”

 This disconnect can lead to poor nutrition for both the mother and child and pregnancy complications that can become fatal without interventions.

 This is where Super Abbu (Super Dad) comes in.

-Naseem collaborated with Sacha Ahmad and Dr. Agha Ali Raza to secure a grant from UNICEF Innovation Ventures.
+Naseem collaborated with Sacha St-Onge Ahmad (Super Abu founder) and Dr. Agha Ali Raza (Super Abu co-founder) to secure a grant from UNICEF Innovation Ventures.
 After some user testing, they launched Super Abbu, a pilot program designed to provide a platform where men could ask questions and share stories about pregnancy and childcare.

 “We were fairly skeptical that men would engage in a service like this, but in the first 71 days we got about 21,000 callers to call in, and 96 percent of them were men,” Naseem says.